agile-ts/documentation/docs/packages/react/features/Hooks.md

 ```
 `useAgile` returns the current _output_ of the passed State.

-It is also possible to bind more than one State to our component at once.
+It is also possible to bind more than one State to our Component at once.
 ```ts
   const [myCoolState1, myCoolStat2] = useAgile([MY_COOL_STATE1, MY_COOL_STATE2]);
 ```
-The binding of multiple State Instances, can lower the rerender count of our component,
+The binding of multiple State Instances, can lower the rerender count of our Component,
-because it allows AgileTs to determine
-if it can combine two rerender triggered by different States at same point in time.
+because it allows AgileTs to combine two rerender triggered by different States at same point in time.
 Here `useAgile` returns the _output_ of the passed States, in the same order
 as they were passed.

-We are not limited to States, we can bind all Agile Instances that own
+We are not limited to States, we can bind any Agile Instances that own
 an `observer` to a React Component.
 ```ts
   const [myCollection, myGroup] = useAgile([MY_COLLECTION, MY_GROUP]);